-In total, we heard from 809 people during two rounds of consultation which is a strong engagement outcome.
+In total we heard from 770 people, which is a strong engagement outcome.
 Feedback was collected from our community via an online survey, pop-ups at six locations, in-depth stakeholder discussions with key agencies, an online forum and a half-day dialogue with community representatives.
-We also received 43 written submissions which provided a range of perspectives.
+We also received 25 written submissions which provided a range of perspectives.